Home > Windows files > lsass.exe

 George

-Summary: 238 users judge lsass.exe to be an essential file that should not be touched.
+Summary: 238 users consider lsass.exe essential and should not be removed.
 29 users consider it harmless.
 However, 75 users consider this to be a suspicious process and would like to get rid of it.
-For this reason, 192 users have already deleted lsass.exe. source: file.net
+For this reason, 192 users have already removed lsass.exe. source: file.net

 How to uninstall the program or IPSEC Services, Protected Storage, Security Accounts Manager

-To remove Local Security Authority Process from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove Local Security Authority Process from your computer, please follow the manual instructions below.

 3. Click Add or remove programs.